How To Transition From A 9-5 Job To Entrepreneurship In 5 Steps

 First, build your brand.
 Your brand is way more than a logo or website—it’s how people feel about you.
 Get clear on what you stand for and what makes you different.
 I wasn’t always comfortable showing up on social media, but when I realized I had something valuable to say, I leaned into it.
 Branding and social media marketing courses can also help you get this right.

-Networking can be a game-changer too.
+Networking can be a game-changer, too.
 Surround yourself with other entrepreneurs who get it.
 You don’t have to do this alone.
 Join groups, attend webinars, and go to networking events to soak up knowledge and avoid rookie mistakes.

 Marketing will either make or break your business.
 You have to show up, promote yourself, and get your business in front of people.
 Focus on social media, content marketing, and SEO to start driving traffic and building awareness.
 I always say, don’t be afraid to shout about your business from the rooftops.
 If marketing intimidates you, take a course and get comfortable with the basics.